-Of course this means we’re always in search of the best ever cherry tomato recipes (like this one).
+Of course, this means we’re always in search of the best ever cherry tomato recipes (like this one).

-Our summers consist of bowl upon bowl of Garden Fresh Bruschetta, our favorite Greek Tortellini Salad loaded with veggies and this pasta with cherry tomatoes and basil.
+Our summers consist of bowl upon bowl of Garden Fresh Bruschetta, our favorite Greek Tortellini Salad loaded with veggies, and this pasta with cherry tomatoes and basil.

 How to Make Cherry Tomato Pasta

 This recipe is insanely easy.
 I start with fresh cherry tomatoes (obvs) and slice them in half.
 I toss it all with a good dose of fresh garlic, some olive oil, salt and pepper… and a splash of balsamic vinegar.
-The vinegar has natural sugars which helps it to caramelize adding tons of rich flavor.
+The vinegar has natural sugars which help it to caramelize adding tons of rich flavor.